nlef/moonraker-telegram-bot/docs/content/interacting-with-klipper.md

 ```
 RESPOND PREFIX=set_notify_params MSG="percent=5 height=0.24 time=65"
 ```
-This run-time setting behaves similarly to klipper - the requested parameters remain consistent until the next restart of the bot.
+This run-time setting behaves similarly to Klipper — the requested parameters remain consistent until the next restart of the bot.

 ## Sending Files